hawkinsw/CPPTimes/variables-intro-naming.md

 ### Naming

 Names are intensely personal.
 They help us build an identity.
-The names for our program's variables are exactly the same.
+The names for our program's variables are no different.
 They help us programmers identify how a variable is used in the context of the program's actions.
 For instance, a variable named `duration_of_spring` likely holds the length (in some units) of the season of spring.
 A reasonable programmer reading code with a variable with that name would be surprised if they found out that it, in fact, holds the height of an elephant.

 The more descriptive a variable's name, the better.
 That said, there are a few limitations that C++ puts on valid variable names: